 Research interests: Effectiveness of outdoor ethics education programs, moral development, aquatic stewardship education programs, and non-formal education program evaluation.

-Courses: Outdoor Education Internship, Environmental Interpretation, Fundamentals of Environmental Education, Organization & Management of Outdoor Programs, Environmental Education: Theory & Practice, Outdoor Skills, Physical Education Outdoors, Interpretive Media, Backpacking, Beginning Rock Climbing, Cross Country Skiing, Fly Fishing, Orienteering, and Canoeing.
+Courses: Outdoor Education Internship, Environmental Interpretation, Organization & Management of Outdoor Programs, Environmental Education: Theory & Practice, Outdoor Skills, Physical Education Outdoors, Interpretive Media, Backpacking, Beginning Rock Climbing, Intermediate Rock Climbing, Cross Country Skiing, Fly Fishing, Orienteering, and Canoeing.

 Service: Collegiate Outdoor Leadership Program, Outdoor Gear Rental Program, Programs for Groups, several boards.

 Work history: Since 2004, Chris has worked at BHSU with the Outdoor Education program.
 In 2008-2010, she was awarded an Archibald Bush Leadership Fellowship and a two-year leave of absence to begin work on her PhD at the University of New Hampshire.
-Previously, she worked as a naturalist/program coordinator for the South Dakota Department of Game, Fish, and Parks at The Outdoor Campus in Sioux Falls, coordinating fishing, hunting, outdoor pursuits, and natural history education programs.
-She also taught high school science in Minnesota, worked as a state park naturalist in South Dakota, coordinated a residential environmental education program in South Dakota, directed year-round programs at a camp in Nebraska, and led numerous adventure trips with camps in South Dakota, Idaho, and Washington, including backpacking trips, canoe trips, and ranch camps.
+Previously, she worked as a naturalist/program coordinator for the South Dakota Department of Game, Fish, and Parks at The Outdoor Campus, coordinating fishing, hunting, outdoor pursuits, and natural history education programs.
+She also taught high school science, worked as a state park naturalist, coordinated a residential environmental education program, directed year-round camp and retreat programs, and led numerous adventure trips with camps in South Dakota, Idaho, and Washington, including backpacking trips, canoe trips, and ranch camps.

 Certifications and trainings: Chris maintains her Wilderness First Responder, NAI Interpretive Trainer, ARC Small Craft Safety, Secondary Science Teacher, Leave No Trace Master Trainer, and NASP Archery Instructor-Trainer, and PCIA Single-Pitch Climbing Instructor & Climbing Wall Instructor certifications.
 She also has participated in a wide variety of trainings, including Outward Bound Instructor, ACA Canoe/Kayak (Level 3), Project WILD, Project Learning Tree, Project WET, the Leopold Education Project, PSIA Nordic, NOLS Risk Management, Project Adventure leadership and management, FFF Fly Casting Instructor, NAI Heritage Interpretation Training, AMGA Top Rope Site Manager, AMC Mountain Leadership School, and numerous educational technology workshops.

 Professional memberships: National Association for Interpretation, North American Association for Environmental Education, Assocation for Outdoor Recreation and Education, the Association for Experiential Education, and the Association for Moral Education.